Kosiem/Kosiem/README.md

 ### Hi there 👋

-I'm currently working as Intern FW QA Validation at <b>Intel</b>.
+I'm currently working as Python Developer Tester at <b>Solidigm</b>.
 In my spare time, I am doing courses related to application testing.
 I also have knowledge in programming in languages such as C, C++, JAVA, Python, and I'm no stranger to web stack.

+I am a student in the 6th semester of the <b>Polish-Japanese Academy of Computer Technology </b>, with a specialization - artificial intelligence, where I continue to develop and expand my tools and range of skills (https://github.com/Patryk-Kosmider?tab=repositories)

-My current job is validation of audio driver, creating test scenarios/cases and maintaing CI enviromnent.
+My current job is validation of disk drives, creating test scenarios/cases, maintaing CI enviromnent and reporting/fixing/validating bugs.
 In my free time, I look for ways to systematise my work and create apps, like [RaritanKiller](https://github.com/Kosiem/RaritanKiller) or [J-SSH](https://github.com/Kosiem/J-SSH-app).

 Courses which i have ended or i am still working at:<br>
 [Practical Software Testing - Python, Selenium, Pytest, Jenkins, Gherkin, Behave](https://www.udemy.com/course/selenium-cucumber-integration/) :heavy_check_mark: <br>